Close Icon

 Ramberg Beach, Lofoten, Norway

 Another exotic beach in Scotland to make the list, this time on the Shetland Islands, is St. Ninians Isle Beach.
-This beach is actually a tombolo, which is a term used to describe a natural causeway of sand that has sea on either side, on the west coast of the island, within easy reach of the settlement of Bigton.
+This beach, on one of the best islands in the UK, is actually a tombolo, which is a term used to describe a natural causeway of sand that has sea on either side, on the west coast of the island, within easy reach of the settlement of Bigton.
 The sandy beach is made up mostly of shell and offers deep blue waters, backed by grassland, while many seabirds such as puffins inhabit the area.

 Its Scandinavian counterpart is Ramberg Beach on Lofoten, a Norwegian archipelago known for its dramatic scenery, with its imposing mountain peaks and pretty grassland framing the curved sandy beach.
 Our verdict: You won’t miss the mountains, head to the Shetlands for the eye-catching beauty of this exotic Shetlands beach.